trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 We divide query packs per-language, but also per-type (security, cryptographic, etc.).
 This follows GitHub's convention.

-For setting-up unit tests continue reading to [Unit testing custom queries](https://appsec.guide/docs/static-analysis/codeql/advanced/#unit-testing-custom-queries) section.
+For setting-up unit tests continue reading to [Unit testing custom queries](#unit-testing-custom-queries) section.

-Finally, you can us [our bash script for generating new queries](https://github.com/trailofbits/codeql-queries/tree/main/scripts/new_query.sh) when you have the structure above.
+Finally, you can use [our bash script for generating new queries](https://github.com/trailofbits/codeql-queries/tree/main/scripts/new_query.sh) when you have the structure above.

 ### Adding dependencies